3liz/lizmap-plugin/README.md

   -h, --help       show this help message and exit
 ```

+## Directory structure

+It is expected that:

+* a `.qgis-plugin-ci` file contains the configuration at the top directory
+* the source files of the plugin are within a directory (possibly could work at top level, but not tested)

+## The configuration file

+In `.qgis-plugin-ci`, you should at least provide the following configuration:

+* plugin_path

 ## QRC and UI files

 - any .qrc file in the source top directory (plugin_path) will be compiled and output as filename_rc.py.
 You can then import it using ``import plugin_path.resources_rc``